-A question & answer with a dual major in marketing and integrative neuroscience, and dual minor in theatre and music
+A question & answer with a dual major in economics and theatre, concentrating in stage management.

 By Jacqueline Eizak